Samsursekh/Placement-Practice/priya-practise/DSA.md

-# what is linked list ?
+# what is linked list?
-# print the largest number present in an array

 # Generate a random number?

 # Assign random numbers to the name given in the array.
 - array = [priya, priti, vaishu]
 - output = [priya012, priti321, vaishu453]